microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 ![Click Connect](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image001.png "Enable Security Center settings")

-4. Open a Windows Powershell window, execute the following and copy the SSH details into the window.
+4. Open a Windows PowerShell window, execute the following and copy the SSH details into the window.

 5. When prompted, type **yes** then press **ENTER**

 6. Copy the SSH details, press **ENTER**

-7. When prompetd, enter the password **S2@dmins2@dmin**.
+7. When prompted, enter the password **S2@dmins2@dmin**.
 You should now be logged into the device.

 ![SSH Session Login](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image002.png "Enable Security Center settings")